wompking/simplyDatapacks/README.md

 ## FAQ
 ***Q: Hey, I have a datapack idea / datapack that I would like to add to this list.
 How can I do this?***

-A: For datapack ideas, simply message me and I will see if I can make it.
+A: For datapack ideas, just message me and I will see if I can make it.
 For datapacks, give me the datapack and I will modify it to be *Simply Certified Compatible* with the other datapacks.